Paganini, Nicolo (10/27/1782 - 5/27/1840 )

-Paganini’s 24 Caprices for unaccompanied violin provide a compendium of violin technique and vehicles for dazzling virtuoso display.
-The last of the Caprices was used by Brahms for two books of piano variations on the theme, and by Rachmaninov in his Rhapsody on a Theme of Paganini for piano and orchestra.
+Paganini’s 24 caprices for unaccompanied violin provide a compendium of violin technique and vehicles for dazzling virtuosic display.
+The last of the caprices was used by Brahms for two books of piano variations on the theme, and by Rachmaninov in his Rhapsody on a Theme of Paganini for piano and orchestra.

 |Box Set Release||Catalogue Number|

 |25th Anniversary Boxed Sets - Violin Concertos||Naxos 8.501058|